dcarrsf/algorithm-patterns/17_backtracking/README.md

 Real-World Applications:

 1. **Google Maps**: Uses backtracking in its route-finding algorithms to explore multiple paths and find optimal routes.
-2. **Chess engines (like those used by chess.com or lichess.org)**: Employ backtracking to analyze possible moves and their consequences.
+2. **Chess Engines (like those used by chess.com or lichess.org)**: Employ backtracking to analyze possible moves and their consequences.
-3. **Sudoku solvers**: Many online Sudoku games use backtracking to generate and solve puzzles.
+3. **Sudoku Solvers**: Many online Sudoku games use backtracking to generate and solve puzzles.
-4. **Text editors (like Visual Studio Code)**: Use backtracking in their find-and-replace functionality, especially for regular expression matching.
+4. **Text Editors (like Visual Studio Code)**: Use backtracking in their find-and-replace functionality, especially for regular expression matching.

 Keywords: